ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 {{< details-warning summary="You need the `--host` flag!" >}}
 Assuming you're following along with the guide, you need the `-h` flag (short for `--host`) to initiate a local host-based connection;
-`psql` would otherwise attempt a socket-pased connection using `peer` authentication, which will fail because of how we've set up the PostgreSQL user combined with the default settings in `pg_hba.conf`.
+`psql` would otherwise attempt a socket-based connection using `peer` authentication, which will fail because of how we've set up the PostgreSQL user combined with the default settings in `pg_hba.conf`.
-(Although explaning the details of PostgreSQL authentication modes falls beyond the scope of this article.)
+(Although explaining the details of PostgreSQL authentication modes falls beyond the scope of this article.)
 {{< /details-warning >}}

 ## SQLite {#sqlite}